ACRMGroup/clusterResidues/README.md

 ### hydrophibicity.pl
 Takes a numbered sequence file and generates a hydrophobicity file

+### unusual.pl
+Takes a numbered sequence file and generates a file of residue frequencies

 ### access.sh
 Takes a PDB file and generates a file listing residue identifiers and relative sidechain accessibility